dariusk/examplebot/README.md

 Make an empty project directory somewhere convenient for you, [download this file](https://github.com/dariusk/examplebot/archive/master.zip), and unzip the contents to your project directory.
 Go to your project directory in the command line.
 There should be four files there: `.gitignore`, `README.md`, `bot.js`In that directory type:

-`npm install request`

-...and when that's done:

 `npm install twit`

 This installs some code to the `npm_modules` subdirectory, which you don't need to worry about.
+(It's Twit, the library that lets us talk to Twitter.)

 ##Connecting to Twitter